railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_contract.rst

 	defined period.
 	In such a case the contract is represented by a pricelist for that specific customer.

-	The pricelist is linked in the Properties tab of the customer's Partner form, so that it is brought up whenever anything is bought from or sold to this partner (depending on whether it's a purchase or sales agreement).
+	The pricelist is linked in the :guilabel:`Properties` tab of the customer's :guilabel:`Partner` form, so that it is brought up whenever anything is bought from or sold to this partner (depending on whether it's a purchase or sales agreement).
 	Open ERP automatically selects the price based on this agreed pricelist.